hashicorp/terraform-provider-azurerm/website/docs/r/custom_ip_prefix.html.markdown

 !> **Warning** Changing the value of `internet_advertising_disabled` from `true` to `false` causes the IP prefix to stop being advertised by Azure and is functionally equivalent to deleting it when used in a production setting.

+* `parent_custom_ip_prefix_id` - (Optional) Specifies the ID of the parent prefix.
+Only needed when creating a regional/child IPv6 prefix.
+Changing this forces a new resource to be created.

+* `roa_validity_end_date` - (Optional) The expiration date of the Route Origin Authorization (ROA) document which has been filed with the Routing Internet Registry (RIR) for this prefix.
+The expected format is `YYYY-MM-DD`.
+Required when provisioning an IPv4 prefix or IPv6 global prefix.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the Custom IP Prefix.

+* `wan_validation_signed_message` - (Optional) The signed base64-encoded authorization message, which will be sent to Microsoft for WAN verification.
+Required when provisioning an IPv4 prefix or IPv6 global prefix.
+Refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/create-custom-ip-address-prefix-cli#certificate-readiness) for more details about the process for your RIR.
+Changing this forces a new resource to be created.

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Custom IP Prefix should be located.
 Should not be specified when creating an IPv6 global prefix.
 Changing this forces a new resource to be created.